sisl/PyroRL/paper/paper.md

 Our environment for wildfire evacuation builds upon the Gymnasium API standard.
 This standard has functions to help the user `step` through a single time frame of the environment, `reset` the environment back to its original state, and `render` the environment to the user.

+## Wildfire Evacuation as a Markov Decision Process

 Under the hood, the environment is a gridworld, with dimensions that the user can specify.
 Each cell in the grid is one of the following:

 - Normal terrain